jasonumiker/eks-quickstart/README.md

 1. Run `cdk deploy --require-approval never`
 1. (Temporary until it is added to our Helm Chart - PR open) Run `kubectl edit configmap fluentbit-0-1-6-aws-for-fluent-bit --namespace=cluster-addons` and add the following to the bottom `Replace_Dots On`

-## Deploy and set up a Bastion based on an EC2 instance running Code Server (which is like VS Code running in your browser) (https://github.com/cdr/code-server)
+## Deploy and set up a Bastion based on an EC2 instance running Code Server

-TODO: Provide instructions on how to connect to and use the Bastion
+If you set `deploy_bastion` to `True` in `eks_cluster.py` then the template will deploy an EC2 instance running [Code Server](https://github.com/cdr/code-server) which is Visual Studio Code but running in your browser.

+The stack will have an Output with the address to the Bastion and the password for the web interface defaults to the Instance ID of the Bastion Instance (which you can get from the EC2 Console).

+**_NOTE:_** Since this defaults to HTTP rather than HTTPS to accomodate accounts without a public Route 53 Zone and associated certificates that means that modern browsers won't allow you to paste with Ctrl-V. You can, however, paste with Shift-Insert.

 ## Set up your Client VPN to access the environment

-TODO: Provide instructions on how to configure the client
+If you set `deploy_vpn` to `True` in `eks_cluster.py` then the template will deploy a Client VPN.

+You need to create client and server certificates and upload them to ACM by following these instructions - https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual.
+Then you update `ekscluster.py` with the certificate ARNs.

+Once it has created your VPN you then need to configure the client:

+1. Open the AWS VPC Console and go to the Client VPN Endpoints on the left panel
+1. Click the Download Client Configuration button
+1. Edit the downloaded file and add:
+    1. A section at the bottom for the server cert in between <cert> and </cert>
+    1. Then under that a section for the client private key between <key> and </key>
+1. Install the AWS Client VPN Client - https://aws.amazon.com/vpn/client-vpn-download/
+1. Create a new profile pointing it at that configuration file
+1. Connect to the VPN

+Once you are connected it is a split tunnel - meaning only the addresses in your EKS VPC will get routed through the VPN tunnel.

+You then need to add the EKS cluster to your local kubeconfig by running the command in the clusterConfigCommand Output of the EKSClusterStack.

+Then you should be able to run a `kubectl get all -A` and see everything running on your cluster.

 ## Allow access to the Elasticsearch and Kibana to query your logs

 We put the Elasticsearch both in the VPC (i.e. not on the Internet) as well as in the same Security Group we use for controlling access to our EKS Control Plane.

-We did this so that if we put the Client VPN in that security group as well then it will have access from a network perspective to *both* manage EKS and Elasticsearch/Kibana.
+We did this so that when we put the Client VPN in that security group as well then it has access from a network perspective to *both* manage EKS and Elasticsearch/Kibana.

 Since this ElasticSearch can only be reached from a network perspective if you are running within this VPC, or have private access to it via a VPN or DirectConnect, then it is not that risky to allow 'open access' to it - especially in a Proof of Concept (POC) environment.